mjarmijo/density.io/README.md

 ## CI/CD strategy

+---
 - Build docker images using drone
 - Builds begin on commit to master.
 - Every image is tagged with the commit sha.

 - Inject the commit sha tag into the jobspec.
 - Apply changes and deploy new image.
 - Controll the rollout with the update stanza in the jobspec.
 - Chain together deploy pipeline for dev, staging, prod (if dev healthy deploy staging, if staging healthy deploy prod)

+## To Do List

+---
+- get bridge networking forwarding for wsl2 working
+- test app on local host
+- get ci pipeline working for the apps, use ecr
+- terraform and an ec2?
+- get cd working also - lowest priority

 ## Links